 How Does the Shoulder Work? | Shoulder Pain in Bridgeton, MO

-- The scapulothoracic (ST) “joint” is not a true anatomical joint as it does not have does not have union by fibrous, cartilaginous or synovial tissues.
-It attaches and allows movement between the shoulder blade and the thoracic cage.
+- The scapulothoracic (ST) “joint” is more of a “floating” joint as it does not have does not have union by fibrous, cartilaginous or synovial tissues.
+It is made up of the scapula and its articulation with the ribcage.

 What’s Behind My Shoulder Pain?

-- Shoulder Instability — This occurs when the humerus is exits the shoulder socket, and also can happen suddenly or from overuse.
-A dislocation can be partial, coming in and out of the socket, or complete when the bone completely comes out of the socket.
-It often happens in combination with injury to the supporting soft tissue of the shoulder.
+- Shoulder Instability — This occurs when the head of the upper arm bone is exits the shoulder socket, and also can be the result of injury or wear and tear.
+Dislocations can be repeated and partial or the entire bone coming out of the socket.
+It often is accompanied by injury to the surrounding areas of the shoulder.
 Long-term instability will cause shoulder pain and a sense of the shoulder “giving way.”

-- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder is the result of when nerves are compressed, when scar tissue interferes with signals between the brain and shoulder, or the nerves are otherwise damaged.
+- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder can occur when nerves are impinged on, when scar tissue interferes with signals between the brain and shoulder, or the nerves rupture.
 Axillary nerve and brachial plexus injuries can cause shoulder pain along with a range of other sensations.
-They are commonly caused by a sudden blow but can also happen because of wear and tear.
+They are usually the result of a sudden blow but can also occur because of wear and tear.